- 1 Diablo 2 Quests and Areas

 Diablo 2 Quests and Areas

-This Diablo 2 quests guide offers a sequence of quests and quest items, with notes about areas associated with quests, and interesting details about those areas.
+This Diablo 2 quests guide outlines a sequence of quests and quest items, with notes about areas associated with quests, and interesting details about those areas.

 Story progression: Certain key Diablo 2 quests must be completed in order to advance through the game’s story.
 Those quests, and items used in those quests, are marked mandatory below.
 Other quests, marked optional, produce distinct rewards instead of story progression.
 If you skip any quest, you may still come back later at your leisure to finish the quest for its reward.